 JAY-Z Admits To Tension With Kanye West: We Both Want To Be The ‘Greatest In The World’

-After months of tension, following Kanye West’s 2016 rant, JAY-Z is ready to address their tumultuous relationship.
-In a new interview, he reflects on their first meeting and reveals what was said during their most recent exchange.
+After months of tension, JAY-Z is ready to address their tumultuous relationship.
+In a new interview, he reflects on their friendship and reveals what was said during their most recent exchange.

 JAY-Z, 47, and Kanye West‘s, 40, friendship stretches all the way back to 2000, when Ye’ was recruited to produce tracks for JAY’s Roc-A-Fella Records.
 Then, came their phenomenal joint 2011 album Watch the Throne, followed by a WTT tour.
 After a blossoming bromance that seemed unbreakable, the pair hit a major rough patch in 2016 and things haven’t been the same.
 After remaining silent about his relationship with Ye’, JAY is telling all about in a new interview with The New York Times.
 Here’s a full breakdown of what the rapper had to say: